disaster-robotics-proalertas/timesyncd/README.md

 * MODE: Selects server or client mode.
 Any other setting will result in a failed state.
 * MASTER_HOSTNAME: Parameter for client, indicates the hostname (in your /etc/hosts) for the computer running the server/master daemon. _Not used in server mode_.
 * PORT: Indicates the TCP port to be used.
 Change this to an available port on your device.
 Default is 12321, a random palindrome port.
 * TIMEOUT: In server mode, indicates the time the server will wait for a GPS reference time (GPST).
-In client mode, indicates the total time the client will attempt to connect with the server before exiting.
+In client mode, indicates the total time the client will attempt to connect with the server before going to sleep for 10xTIMEOUT.

 ## Acknowledgements